Kongo Civil War

 The Kongo Civil War (1665–1709) was a war of succession between rival houses of the Kingdom of Kongo.
-The war waged throughout the middle of the 17th and 18th centuries pitting partisans of the House of Kinlaza against the House of Kimpanzu.
-Numerous other factions entered the fray claiming descent from one or both of the main parties such as the Água Rosada of Kibangu and the da Silva of Soyo.
+The war was waged throughout the late 17th and early 18th centuries, between the House of Kinlaza and House of Kimpanzu.
+Numerous other factions entered the conflict, claiming descent from one or both parties, such as the Água Rosada of Kibangu and the da Silva of Soyo.
 By the end of the war, Kongo's vaunted capital had been destroyed and many Bakongo were sold into the Trans-Atlantic Slave Trade.

 Origins

 The Kingdom of Kongo reached its apex during the reign of its most powerful king Garcia II.
 King Garcia II had come to power after the death of his brother, Álvaro VI, whom he had assisted in seizing the throne of Kongo from the House of Kimpanzu.
 Together, the brothers forged a new dynasty named for the Nlaza kanda, thus the House of Kinlaza.
 The ascension of this dynasty, which traced its legitimacy to the throne maternally as opposed to the paternal pedigree of the House of Kimpanzu and House of Nsundi was greeted with hostility from the beginning.
 Rival claimants for the throne of Kongo, by then the most powerful state in Central Africa, united behind the Kimpanzu.
 When King Garcia II came to power, the Kimpanzu were entrenched in the county of Soyo giving support to the remaining Nsundi and Kimpanzu partisans inside Kongo while claiming the title of Princes and later Grand Princes.
 By the end of Garcia's reign, Soyo was completely independent of Kongo and there was open hostility between the House of Kinlaza and the House of Kimpanzu including plots on the king's life and military engagements.